particle-iot/docs/src/content/faq/wholesale/wholesale-products.md

 Be on the look out for frequent regulatory changes.(http://www.iata.org/whatwedo/cargo/dgr/Documents/lithium-battery-update.pdf) New regulations went into effect Jan 1, 2017.

-### Particle shipping restrictions
-Particle ships bulk batteries (SKU = BATTMOD50) only to locations in the US and Canada.
-To receive batteries elsewhere, please contact orders@particle.io for a case by case evaluation.

 ## Any Other Questions

 If you have any additional questions that aren’t answered here, please let us know at our [support portal](https://support.particle.io).